Amazon DynamoDB

 โ Answer & Explanation

 Q3.
-Which DynamoDB Stream view type captures both the old and new item state for every change?
+Which Stream view captures both old and new item state?

 A) KEYS_ONLY